 Pain & Discomfort: Pain and discomfort may be accompanied by swelling, bruising, a skin rash, and a bulge near the incision.
 The pain may occur near the abdomen, stomach, leg, or testicle depending on the type of surgery you had.

-Bleeding and Infection: Severe infections may manifest after a surgery and, it they occur, it is highly likely they are due to a hernia mesh complication.
+Bleeding and Infection: Severe infections may manifest after surgery and, if they occur, it is highly likely they are due to a hernia mesh complication.
 They will cause redness and heat near the repair area.
 Fluids may also build up near the implant site causing a condition called seroma.

 Bowel Obstruction: Bowel obstruction develops in the large or small intestine and results in difficulty urinating or defecating.
 It may be caused by an adhesion that occurs when scar tissue or loops of the intestine stick to the mesh.
 In severe circumstances, bowel removal may be necessary.

-Erectile Dysfunction: Men who have undergone hernia surgery and are experiencing mesh complication may be dealing with erectile dysfunction, a loss of sensation and difficulty achieving orgasm.
+Erectile Dysfunction: Men who have undergone hernia surgery and are experiencing mesh complications may be dealing with erectile dysfunction, a loss of sensation, and difficulty achieving orgasm.
 Some patients may also be dealing with pain, swelling, hardness, and a reduction in testicle size.
 In some instances, hernia mesh complications can reduce blood supply to the testicles resulting in testicle removal.

 People who are dealing with hernia mesh complications may require removal or revision surgeries.

-What Kind of Damages Can I Collect for Hernia Mesh Complications?
+What Kind of Damages Can I Collect for Hernia Mesh Complications in Columbus?

 If you file a lawsuit for hernia mesh complications, you may be able to collect the following damages.

-Non-Economic Damages: Dealing with a serious injury can lead to a diminished quality of life and at fault parties will owe compensation for these types of damages.
-It’s difficult to come up with a monetary value to cover these nontangible elements but your lawyer will apply their years of experience to come up with a number that is fair.
+Non-Economic Damages: Dealing with a serious injury can lead to a diminished quality of life and at-fault parties will owe compensation for these types of damages.
+It’s difficult to come up with a monetary value to cover these nontangible elements but your Columbus hernia mesh lawyer will apply their years of experience to come up with a number that is fair.

 Going up against a major mesh manufacturing company in a hernia mesh lawsuit can be challenging.
-You need a knowledgeable and experienced lawyer on your side.
+Having a knowledgeable and experienced Columbus hernia mesh attorney on your side can help tip the scales in your favor.

 Babin Law, LLC has a track record for winning product defect and personal injury cases.
 They are not intimidated by the hard work these MDL cases require.
-They will use aggressive tactics to get you the best results possible.
+Our Columbus personal injury lawyers use aggressive tactics to get results for their clients.

-Hernia mesh complications can reduce quality of life.
+Hernia mesh complications can reduce the quality of life.
 Don’t let manufacturer companies get away with releasing products on the market that may not be safe.
-Call Babin Law for a free consultation and take the first step in getting the closure you need.
+Contact Babin Law, LLC for a free consultation and take the first step in getting the closure you need.